Meet Taylor and Kristina

 How long have you been Christian, and who was it that first told you about Jesus?

-I grew up going to church with my Mum and Dad as a child, but then I stopped going to church when I was around fourteen.
+Taylor: I grew up going to church with my mum and dad as a child, but then I stopped going to church when I was around fourteen.
 Around this time, friends and cricket were my main priorities and then this morphed into friends and worldly fun being my main priorities the older I got.
 I ended up coming back to church in 2017, when I was 25, and became a Christian in November 2018 while doing a Christianity Explained course with Greg Peisley, the minister at Pitt Town Anglican Church.
 My parents are Christians and have been my whole life, so they have constantly spoken about Jesus throughout my life, but it wasn’t until going through the Christianity Explained course with Greg that I fully understood God’s grace and that I was a sinner in need of God’s grace.
-Since becoming a Christian, I have also had many people in my life help to disciple me—from my mum and dad, my sister Romy and her husband, Daniel, to my friends John and Sarah and all of the people in by growth group and church family.
-I am extremely thankful for that.

 What’s something that has encouraged you from God’s word recently?